-A new law, effective February 1, 2017 establishes conclusively that even for children enrolled full-time in higher education, child support orders do not apply beyond a child's 23rd birthday.
-For more information on this law, see: New Jersey Emancipation of Children.
+A new law, effective February 1, 2017 establishes conclusively that even for children enrolled full-time in higher education, child support orders do not apply beyond a child’s 23rd For more information on this law, see: New Jersey Emancipation of Children.

 Help with Educational Expenses

-If you and your spouse are in agreement about educational expenses, our New Jersey child support lawyers can draft the support documents to include these expenses.
+If you and your spouse are in agreement about educational expenses, our child support lawyers can draft the support documents to include these expenses.
 If you do not agree, the case may need to be brought to a New Jersey family court judge for a decision.
 Here is where experienced representation can help you secure the proper order for your child, and for your continued financial solvency.

 Assistance with All Educational-Related Issues